regpy/regpy/doc/sphinx/source/Operators.rst

 The _derivative and _adjoint method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now assuming you have already made all the precomutatoins such that you would be able to define the linear operator :math:`F'[x]`.
+Now assuming you have already made all the precomputations such that you would be able to define the linear operator :math:`F'[x]`.
 Now if you recall (:ref:`Linear_Operator`) a linear operator only need to define what its evaluation and its adjoint are.
 So now you can think of :meth:`_derivative` as the :meth:`_eval` of the linear operator :math:`F'[x]` and the :meth:`_adjoint` is now the adjoint of this linear operator :math:`F'[x]^\ast`.
 Moreover, this is exactly how `RegPy` treats these methods.
 The derivate is itself just a linear operator, which is particularly linked to its full non-linear operator using the methods and attributes that are associated with it.
 In particular, the full non-linear operator instance can be revoked by this its derivative in case it gets reevaluated at a different location.

 .. _Linearization_Method: